Animated-Java/animated-java/README.md

 1. Clone the repository.
 2. Run `yarn install` to install dependencies.
-3. Open up `types/blockbench-types.d.ts` and uncomment the first line, then comment out the second line.
+3. Open up `types/blockbench-types.d.ts` and replace the content of the file with the following:
+    ```ts
+    /// <reference types="blockbench-types"/>
+    ```
-4. Run `yarn build:dev` to start the development environment.
+4. Run `yarn build:dev` to start the development environment, which will watch for changes and recompile the plugin.
-5. Open Blockbench, then go to `File > Plugins > Load Plugin From File` and select the `animated_java.js` file from your local repo (`dist/animated-java.js`).
+5. Open Blockbench, then go to `File > Plugins > Load Plugin From File` and select the `animated_java.js` file from your local repo (`dist/pluginPackage/animated-java.js`).
+6. That's it!
+You're ready to start developing.

+    Note that whenever you make changes, you must reload Blockbench as a whole for the changes to function as expected.

+    You can use `Ctrl + Shift + R` to reload Blockbench.

 ## Adding Localizations

+1. Follow the steps above to set up the development environment.
-1. Copy the `en.yaml` file in `src/lang/` and rename it to match the language you're translating to.
+2. Duplicate `src/lang/en.yml` and rename it to match the language you're translating to. (e.g. `fr.yml` for French)
-2. Translate!
-Note that you should be testing your translations as you go in Blockbench.
+3. Start Translating!
+Make sure to check your changes in Blockbench to ensure they display correctly.
-3. Once you're done translating and testing, open a pull request with your changes.
+4. Once you're done translating, open a pull request with your changes.

-# Creating a Custom Exporter

-We have a guide on how to create an external exporter for Animated Java [here](https://github.com/Animated-Java/animated-java-exporter-plugin-template).